z-open/zerv-sync/README.md

 to run the test: npm test

+Note:
-Note: you might increase constant CURRENT_SYNC_VERSION to prevent incompatible bower client libraries to operate.
+Increase constant CURRENT_SYNC_VERSION to prevent incompatible bower client libraries to operate.

-###To Implement
+### To Implement

-object property change notification.
+#### object property change notification.
 Publication shall have an option to be notified not only on object changes but even more precisely to the property level.
 Then a publication shall only push an object to its subscribers when some specific object properties have changed.
 This will reduce network activity and increase performance.

-Composite publication

-Partially implemented on client side.

-In order to garantee that a client has related objects/data available before its use, publication shall be able to let the client know when the data is ready for consumption.

-Currently if the client subscribes to 2 publications, ex book list publication and publication of authors related to the book list. if a new book is pushed to the client, the client might try to look up the related author before it is  actually been pushed to the client.
-This could lead to wrong display or business logic issues.

-One publication shall be able to send multiple named recordsets at once.
-There shall be a parent to children relationship between recordsets defined in the publication.
-Child can also have their own children datasets.
-If a parent is updated/added/removed, the child data should reflect the changes.
-Grand children might be impacted too.
-If a notification related to child data is emitted, the publication might push the changes if determined to be related (tracked relationshipsÏ).
+#### Always at the notification listener level
+always parameter could also be implemented to be specific to some notifications (Publication Datanotification map)